-In 2023, samples were analyzed originating from Austria, Belgium, Germany, Greece, Italy, Poland and Spain.
-As in previous years, one population with sensitivity slightly above the baseline was detected in Italy while all other populations showed high sensitivity.
+In 2024, samples were analyzed originating from Croatia, France, Germany, Greece, the Netherlands, Poland, Portugal, Türkiye and Spain.
+As in previous years, one population with sensitivity slightly above the baseline was detected in France and Greece while all other populations showed high sensitivity.